-The College of Massage Therapists of BC together with the Provincial Health Officer have created a set of guidelines for RMTs to follow when re-opening our practices.
-Please note the following changes we will be making in our clinic:
+The College of Massage Therapists of BC together with the Provincial Health Officer and Worksafe BC have created a set of guidelines for RMTs and Athletic Therapists to follow when operating our businesses.
+Please note the following changes we have made in our clinic:

 Patients are required to enter and exit only through the Omni entrance.

 Please arrive only a couple minutes before your appointment.
 If you find yourself a bit too early please wait outside or in your vehicle.
 You will be let in to the clinic.

 Hand sanitizer will be available, please sanitize or wash your hands with soap (for at least 20 seconds) when you first enter the clinic.

 Please do not bring any other people to your appointment unless you have contacted us directly.